 Records for this race only date back to 1946 when it was known by the title of the Broadway Novices’ Chase.
 It got its first sponsor in 1964 when the Tote took on the honour and it was named the Totalisator Champion Novices’ Chase.
-That lasted until 1974 when Sun Alliance took over the sponsorship, with that company maintaining its relationship with the race to date, albeit under different company names.
+That lasted until 1974 when Sun Alliance took over the sponsorship, with that company maintaining its relationship with the race until 2020, albeit under different company names.
 It was Royal & SunAlliance from 1997 until 2008 and then became the RSA Insurance Group, with the race named the RSA Chase accordingly.
 From 2020 Brown Advisory has taken over the sponsorship.

 |Course||Grade||Fences||Distance (m)||Winner / Purse|

 Run over three miles and half a furlong, this race has twenty fences that the novice chasers taking part in it must jump.
 It’s open to horses aged five or over, with five year olds allowed a weight of eleven stone two pound.
 Six year olds and upwards can have eleven stone four pound, whilst mares are given a seven pounds allowance.